A Cultural Atlas

 Today Barbizon is still a place of thresholds: between studio and path, stone and sand, village street and forest clearing.
 Explore Barbizon traces these overlaps rather than listing attractions.

-Three ways to begin.
+Three ways into Barbizon.

-FEATURED PLACES
+FEATURED ENCLAVES

 MAP PREVIEW